Rishabhja101/Hand-Tracking-Pac-Man/DEVELOPMENT.md

   - Player and Ghost respawn at their correct positions and Ghost can escape the ghost cage

  - **12/04/19** Added sounds for start game, collecting coin, dying, and eating ghosts
+  - Added delays to game to match music
+  - Added respawn time for ghost